danielrgomez/Fruityvice_API_Project/README.md

 # Fruityvice_API_Project
 The data pulled comes from a public API called: https://www.fruityvice.com, the data returned is in JSON format.
-A job is scheduled to run an ETL process via the jupyther notebook in databricks.
+A job is scheduled to run an ETL process via the jupyter notebook in databricks.
 The extraction of the data is as a JSON request from the web server, the transformation of the data uses PySpark to get the multilines from the nutrition field, creates a timestamp for each job ran and drops the nutrition field, finally the data is loaded to a table housed in an S3 bucket.
 The ingestion table is then consumed by a power bi dashboard that is refreshed every time the scheduled process runs.